If you have to get a filling, you and your dentist have lots of materials to choose from. Before your appointment, get up to speed on your options.

 Fillings That Look Like Your Teeth

-Advantages: Your dentist can closely match the color of a composite filling to the color of your surrounding natural teeth.
+Advantages: Your dentist can closely match the color of a composite filling to the color of your teeth.

 Fillings That Release Fluoride

 The newer options for dental fillings include glass ionomers, made of acrylic acids and fine-glass powders.